udaytonCyber/udaytonCyber/README.md

 - 👋 Hi, This is @udaytonCyber, the offical Github for The Center for Cybersecurity and Data Intelligence at the University of Dayton
 - 💻 go.udayton.edu/cyber
 - 🧑‍🏫 OCRI Regional Programming Center
-- 💞️ I’m looking to collaborate on cybersecurity, AI, and Data Analytics
+-  Collaboraton on cybersecurity, AI, and Data Analytics welcome
 - 📫 How to reach: udaytoncyber@udayton.edu
 - ⚡ Fun fact: Famous WWII era Codebreaker Joseph Desch attended the University of Dayton